hominee/crossbus/README.md

-  crossbus neither provide runtime for app execution nor access the system interface abstraction.
+  crossbus neither provide runtime for app execution nor access the system interface abstraction. any runtime are allowed,  the system-provided /
+  third-party's / that from `FFI`-binding all works.
+  Last but not least, even a bare-bone [noop-waker executor](https://docs.rs/futures-task/latest/futures_task/fn.noop_waker.html) can do.

-  runtime-located features like `concurrency` or `I/O` are up to implementor.
+  runtime-located features like `concurrency`, `network` and `I/O` are up to implementor.

 - **Bare-Metal Compatible**

-  no system libraries, no libc, and just a few upstream libraries enbale you run rust code on bare metal.
+  no system libraries, no libc, and few upstream libraries enbale you run rust code on bare metal.

   the [examples](https://github.com/hominee/crossbus/tree/master/examples/no-std)